fildomains/.github/README.md

 # The Filecoin Name Service
-    FNS is a Domain Name System running on FILECOIN compatible with ENS.
+    Our goal is to create a fully open source, complete, sustainable, participatory, ENS compatible name system on FILECOIN, which we call FNS.

     The main difference between FNS and ENS lies in the economic model:
     FNS tokens are completely minted by users when they apply for a domain name.